About

 Our Crested Gecko care sheet has all the expert guidance you need to ensure you can effectively look after your crested gecko.

-The Crested Gecko (Correlophus ciliatus)is one the most popular reptiles kept in captivity, they are relatively easy to care for, can have calm temperament and remain relatively small (approx. 20cm)
+The Crested Gecko (Correlophus ciliatus) is one of the most popular reptiles kept in captivity.
+They are relatively easy to care for, have a calm temperament, and remain relatively small (approx. 20cm).

-Once thought to be extinct they were rediscovered in 1994 in New Caledonia, a small group were taken into captivity to study and it is from this group that all captive bred crested geckos originate.
-Their placid nature, relatively small size and ease of care alongside a variety of different patterns and colours have made them extremely popular with hobbyist, collectors and breeders.
+Once thought to be extinct, they were rediscovered in 1994 in New Caledonia.
+A small group was taken into captivity to study, and it is from this group that all captive-bred crested geckos originate.
+Their placid nature, manageable size, ease of care, and huge variety of colours and patterns have made them extremely popular with hobbyists, collectors and breeders.

-They can live for as long as 20 years in captivity so a commitment to their long-term care is important when deciding to own this reptile.
+They can live for up to 20 years in captivity, so an understanding of their long-term needs is important before deciding to own one.

 Housing

-Crested geckos are best kept in terrarium that is taller than it is wide as they like to climb.
-A 45x45x60cm glass terrarium is the most popular size as it reaches the recommended minimum size and will withstand the higher humidity requirements of this species
+Crested geckos are best kept in a terrarium that is taller than it is wide, as they are natural climbers.
+A 45 × 45 × 60cm glass terrarium is the most popular size, providing suitable height, ventilation and humidity.

-Care should be taken to ensure glass terrariums are not situated in a direct sunlight, cold or draughty areas as these types of enclosures do not have the insulating properties of a wooden vivarium.
+Care should be taken to ensure glass terrariums are not placed in direct sunlight, or cold or draughty areas, as they do not offer the same insulation as a wooden vivarium.

 Company

-Crested geckos prefer to live alone, only ever coming into contact with other geckos for short periods during breeding season.
-Housing them together can cause stress and even amongst geckos that appear to have previously tolerated one another, fighting can occur at any time and cause serious injury or even death.
+Crested geckos prefer to live alone, only encountering other geckos in short periods during the breeding season.
+Housing them together can cause stress, and even geckos that have previously tolerated one another may suddenly fight, resulting in injury or death.

-If you do choose to keep more than one gecko together you must make sure that there are plenty of hiding places and that you never house 2 or more males together.
-Care should also be taken to closely monitor for signs of aggression or dominance; a suitable backup enclosure should always be on hand to separate them if needed.
+If you choose to keep more than one gecko together, provide plenty of hiding places and never house males together.
+Monitor closely for signs of dominance or aggression, and always have a backup enclosure available.

 Heating